junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 "So nothing to worry," Bobby finishes his speech and climbs into his truck.
 But it doesn't make Jimmy feel any easier.

 He knows by now the common sigils that they'd use to protect against angels and some simple Enochian spells, thanks to Jo and Charlie.
 But when they're in the moving vehicles, they can't apply all of them.
-Their tracks are more exposed, so much easier to get noticed, which means higher chance to danger and death -- but staying in the same spot and running out of food also means death, anyway.
+Their tracks are more exposed, so much easier to get noticed, which means a higher chance of danger and death -- but staying in the same spot and running out of food also means death, anyway.

 Ellen glances in his direction when they talk about the last few things to be careful about.

-Jimmy understand what those glances mean.
+Jimmy understands what those glances mean.
 Being Castiel's vessel and moving without enough protection, chances are, he'd be like a moving beacon for angels to catch.
 And they might not be able to protect him.

-"I understand."
-Jimmy tells her, later.
+"I understand," Jimmy tells her, later.
 "Don't worry about me.
 If the worst happens, they are probably coming for me.
 You should go with the others.
 Save yourself."

 "What do you take me for?"
 Ellen raises her eyebrows as if insulted.
 "Think I'd throw you under the bus?"